palantir/osdk-ts/etc/client.report.api.md

 // Warning: (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 //
 // @public
-export function createPlatformClient(baseUrl: string, tokenProvider: () => Promise<string>, options?: undefined, fetchFn?: typeof globalThis.fetch): SharedClientContext;
+export function createPlatformClient(baseUrl: string, tokenProvider: () => Promise<string>, options?: undefined, fetchFn?: typeof globalThis.fetch): PlatformClient;

 export { InterfaceObjectSet }